Skip to content

 • "Replace humans with AI" buyers - belief mismatch

-• Buyers without a single decision-maker — committees kill margin
+• Buyers without a single decision-maker - committees kill the work

 One founder.
 A small team of engineers who care about operations more than they care about technology trends.
-The work spans US, UK, AU, and Sri Lankan premium consumer brands.
+The work spans operators in the US, UK, Europe, and Sri Lanka - across industries.